ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

 What follows is a list of resources collated into a ‘learning path’ for Developers to upskill in terms of Ruby programming.

-Resources are laid out in steps which follow on from eachother.
+Resources are laid out in steps which follow on from each other.
 However, it is not meant as a directive to follow exactly in this order.
 Similarly, there is no need to go trhough every resource mentioned here, but rather this is intended as a guide to give you a bit of context as to what recource to look at as you develop more skills.

 The aim here is to give you a path you might take to structure your development as a ruby programmer.
 If you’re not feeling some of the resources here then please feel free to replace / supplement them with things from elsewhere.
 Just google any of the Keywords, highlighted in **bold**.